JuliaImageRecon/RegularizedLeastSquares.jl/docs/src/regularization.md

  * Positivity constrained ("Positive")
  * Projection onto a convex set ("Proj")

-To build any of the implemted regularizers, one can use the methods `Regularization(name::String, λ::AbstractFloat; kargs...)` with the corresponding name (in brackets in the list above).
+To build any of the implemented regularizers, one can use the methods `Regularization(name::String, λ::AbstractFloat; kargs...)` with the corresponding name (in brackets in the list above).
 For example, an $l_1$-regularizer can be build with
 ```julia
 shape = (256,256) # size of the underlying Array
 λ = 1.e-3         # regularization parameter